I've been writing about foreign travel and European rock music online for over 12 years.

 Grave Digger was formed in November 1980 and came from Gladbeck in Westphalia.
-Their debut album took 4 years to appear with the release of 'Heavy Metal Breakdown' in 1984
+Their debut album took four years to appear with the release of Heavy Metal Breakdown in 1984.

-However, after another three albums, they changed their name to Digger and recorded a more AOR sound in keeping with the mid-80's Soft Rock of the likes of Bon Jovi and Def Leppard.
+After three albums, they changed their name to Digger and recorded a more AOR sound in keeping with the mid-80's Soft Rock of the likes of Bon Jovi and Def Leppard.

-It was a bad decision and they broke up in 1987, but returned in 1991 with their original name and 2 years later released their comeback record called 'The Reaper'.
+It was a bad decision and they broke up in 1987, but returned in 1991 with their original name and two years later released their comeback record, The Reaper.

 Although they've endured many line-up changes they are still making records and playing live.
-Among their best-loved songs are 'Lionheart', 'Rebellion', 'Knights of the Cross', 'William Wallace' and 'Excalibur'.
+Among their best-loved songs are "Lionheart", "Rebellion", "Knights of the Cross", "William Wallace" and "Excalibur".

 9. Heaven Shall Burn

 They are a melodic death metal band who have enjoyed success in Europe and beyond.
-Their first album was 'Asunder' released in the year 2000 quickly followed by 'Whatever it May Take' in 2002.
+Their first album Asunder was released in 2000, followed by Whatever it May Take in 2002.

 Group officially formed in 1983 although they had existed in one form or another before.
 A riff-dominated power metal band, Helloween specialize in epic tunes but are not averse to humour, as their classic 'Dr. Stein' testifies

 Their name came about as original member Kai Hansen explained: "Halloween comes but once a year, but you can have Helloween every day".
-They became hugely popular in the late 1980s with their albums 'Keeper Of The Seven Keys: Part 1 (1987) and Part 2 (1988) allowing them to bask in international success.
+They became hugely popular in the late 1980s with their albums Keeper Of The Seven Keys: Part 1 (1987) and Part 2 (1988) allowing them to bask in international success.

 11. Kingdom Come

-This Hamburg group was formed in 1987.The following year they released their eponymous debut LP 'Kingdom Come'.
-It went platinum and received a lot of airplay on US radio as well MTV.
-They opened for the North American Monsters of Rock Tour 1988 headlined by Van Halen.
+This Hamburg group was formed in 1987 and the following year they released their self-titled debut LP.
+It went platinum and received a lot of airplay on US radio and MTV.
+Kingdom Come opened the North American Monsters of Rock Tour in 1988, which was headlined by Van Halen.

-In 1989 their next album 'In Your Face' sold almost half a million records but surprisingly the group broke up soon after for personal reasons.
-However, they quickly returned with a new line up and released a third album 'Hands of Time' in 1991.
+Their 1989 album In Your Face sold almost half a million records, but surprisingly, the group broke up soon after.
+However, they quickly reformed with a new lineup and a third album, Hands of Time, in 1991.

-The band has been recording albums and touring ever since then with stand-out tracks being 'Come What Love May Be', 'Stargazer', 'Living Out of Touch' and 'Twilight Cruiser'.
+The band has been recording albums and touring ever since then with stand-out tracks being "Come What Love May Be", "Stargazer", "Living Out of Touch" and "Twilight Cruiser".

-Their first album was 'Endless Pain' followed by 'Pleasure To Kill' in 1986.
-But it was their 4th album 'Extreme Aggression' which saw them break through and enjoy a hit record throughout Europe in 1989.
+Their first album was Endless Pain followed by Pleasure To Kill in 1986.
+But it was their fourth album, 1989's Extreme Aggression, which saw them breakthrough and enjoy a hit record throughout Europe.

-Thirty years on, they’re still making records and among their best are 'Gods of Violence', 'Violent Revolution', 'Phantom Antichrist' and 'Civilization Collapse'.
+Thirty years on, they’re still making records and among their best are "Gods of Violence", "Violent Revolution", "Phantom Antichrist" and "Civilization Collapse".

 13. Doro Pesch

-Their blend of classic heavy metal with power ballads brought some moderate fame, especially the songs 'All We Are' and 'Burning the Witches'.
+Their blend of classic heavy metal with power ballads brought some moderate fame, especially the songs "All We Are" and "Burning the Witches".
 This success was helped by Doro's voice and status as the poster girl for the '80s headbanger fraternity.

-Prestigious support slots came their way in Europe, as they opened for W.A.S.P, Judas Priest and Dio in Europe.
-In the USA they opened for legendary thrashers Megadeth.
-However, the group broke up in 1989 and Doro went her own way releasing her first solo album 'Force Majeure' in the same year.
+Prestigious support slots came their way in Europe, as they opened for W.A.S.P, Judas Priest and Dio.
+In the US, they opened for legendary thrashers Megadeth.
+However, the group broke up in 1989 and Doro went her own way releasing her first solo album Force Majeure in the same year.

 14. Primal Fear

-Their lyrics involve sci-fi and fantasy but some claim their words are metaphors for statements on politics and society.
-In 2006, they dropped Nuclear Blast Records and signed with Frontiers Records.
+Their lyrics involve sci-fi and fantasy, but some claim their lyrics are metaphors about politics and society.
+In 2006, they left Nuclear Blast Records and signed with Frontiers Records.
 It seemed to work since their biggest commercial success to date came in 2012 with the album Unbreakable.

-After a change of record label, they had even more success with the album 'Black in Mind' released in 1995, followed by a world tour and a raising of their international profile, especially in Europe and Japan.
-Their next album in 1996. the groundbreaking 'Ligua Mortis', saw a Metal band play with a full symphony orchestra for the first time.
+After changing record labels, Rage had even more success with the 1995 album Black in Mind.
+They followed this with a world tour and a raising of their international profile, especially in Europe and Japan.
+Their next album, 1996's groundbreaking Ligua Mortis, saw a Metal band play with a full symphony orchestra for the first time.

-They have entertaining and theatrical live shows full of fire and pyrotechnic elements which, allied with their pounding Industrial sound and guttural German lyrics, make for a sensational visual and sonic experience.
+They have entertaining and theatrical live shows full of fire and pyrotechnic elements which, when combined with their pounding Industrial sound and guttural German lyrics, makes for a sensational visual and sonic experience.
 Despite singing in their native tongue, they have enjoyed great international success, selling tens of millions of records worldwide.

 17. Uli Jon Roth

 Since then he has plowed his own furrow as one of the most naturally gifted lead guitarists in the business.
-His guitar style has ranged from a fusion of blues-based rock to a classical influence and he has even composed 4 symphonies and 2 concertos.
-Sometimes he has performed with symphony orchestras throughout Europe.
+His guitar style has ranged from blues-based rock to classical and he has even composed four symphonies and two concertos.
+In fact, he's performed with symphony orchestras throughout Europe.
 He is also the founder of Sky Academy and inventor of the Sky Guitar.

 18. Running Wild

-This band formed in 1976 in Hamburg and they were originally called Granite Hearts.
+This band formed in 1976 in Hamburg and were originally called Granite Hearts.
 They changed their name to Running Wild in 1979 after a song by Judas Priest.

 19. The Scorpions

-The first album 'Obsessed By Cruelty' eventually arrived in 1986.
-Their early lyrics sang about themes of Satanism and the occult but then they developed into writing about politics, society, and anti-war songs.
+Their first album, Obsessed By Cruelty, eventually arrived in 1986.
+Their early lyrics were about Satanism and the occult, but they soon moved into writing about politics, society, and anti-war songs.
 This period in the late 1980's was when their music changed from Black Metal to Thrash.

 © 2017 Shinkicker